Crusher Blow Bars

 Every material has unique characteristics in terms of hardness, abrasion, and breaking characteristics.
 The harder the material, the more you need to watch your feed size.

-MATERIAL HOW MUCH DOES
+MATERIALHOW MUCH DOES

 IT WEAR?